Climate Change

 Operation of Manufacturing Sites and Research Development Facilities

-Kioxia Group has set the goal of achieving net-zero Scope1, direct emissions, and Scope2, indirect emissions resulting from its use of purchased energy.
+Kioxia Group has set the goal of achieving net-zero Scope 1 direct emissions and Scope 2 indirect emissions resulting from our use of purchased energy.

-To help achieve the reduction of Scope1 emissions, we have been proactive in the installation of abatement equipment to deal with PFCs – greenhouse gases with high global warming potential.
+To help achieve the reduction of Scope 1 emissions, we have been proactive in the installation of abatement equipment to deal with PFCs – greenhouse gases with high global warming potential.
 Since FY2011, we have installed PFCs abatement equipment in 100% of the target facilities.
-The number of PFCs abatement equipment installed between FY2020 and FY2022 averaged more than 170 per year.
-Since FY2017, the total amount of CO2 reduced with PFCs abatement equipment has reached 4.24 million t-CO2.
+We are striving to improve the efficiency of operations through the introduction of online monitoring via the Internet of Things (IoT) and to enhance the performance of abatement equipment in cooperation with our suppliers.
+The number of abatement equipment installations exceeded an average of 145 units per year from 2020 to 2023, and the cumulative abatement effect since FY2017 is 4.57 million t-CO2.

-The contribution of PFCs abatement equipment to Scope1 direct emissions reductions since FY2017 (t-CO2)
+The contribution of PFCs abatement equipment to Scope 1 direct emissions reductions since FY2017 (t-CO)

 Note: Subjects are Kioxia Corporation, Kioxia Iwate Corporation and SSSTC (SSSTC results are in respect of the period from FY2021 onward).

-We also conduct research and development in environmentally conscious facilities.
-The Flagship Building, a new research development building at the Yokohama Technology Campus that was completed in 2023, is the first building in the Group that has acquired ZEB-Ready certification.7 The other newly constructed building, the Shin-Koyasu Technology Front, features a clean room with an environmentally conscious design.
+The Flagship Building, a new research development building at the Yokohama Technology Campus completed in 2023, is the first building in the Group that has acquired ZEB-Ready certification.9 The other newly constructed building, Shin-Koyasu Technology Front, features a clean room with an environmentally conscious design.

 Flagship Building at Yokohama Technology Campus